Healthy Homes Assessment Karaka Bays

 Rental Property Home Assessments Karaka Bays

-Property rental areas that are affected by Health Homes Standards.
-Healthy Homes Standard in Karaka Bays include each:
+Areas of rental properties that are impacted with Healthy Homes Standards.
+Healthy Homes Standards in Karaka Bays include each:

 • Bathroom